Protecting the Vision (Nehemiah 4:1-23)

 Jill has a six-figure income at a blue-chip company.
 She’s on the track to promotion, but she has a vision to give up her career and go to India as a missionary, at least for a few years.
 She’s ready to go, but her friends aren’t so sure.
 “People would kill for a job like yours,” they say.
 “You’d be a fool to give it up.”
 So Jill begins to doubt the vision.
 She goes against her own best judgment and chooses job security over the God-given vision.

 Anybody that is trying to live out vision will face opposition.
 The sad reality is that most of us are unprepared for the opposition we get.
-It’s almost like we expect all thumbs-up when we announce the vision.
+It’s almost like we expect a thumbs-up when we announce the vision.
 We’re surprised when people begin to express doubts, even to align our motives.
 But vision always brings criticism.
 The more God-sized the vision, the bigger the criticism.

 If there was anybody that shouldn’t have received criticism, it was Nehemiah.
 After all, God had commissioned him.
 He was rebuilding a wall that would make Jerusalem a safe place for its inhabitants.
 The project would help to recapture some of the city’s lost glory.
 Rebuilding the wall would allow people to worship in the Temple once again without having to fear their enemies.
 You’d think that everybody in Jerusalem would be happy about Nehemiah’s vision, but you’d also be wrong.
 Vision and criticism always go together.

 In fact, Nehemiah encountered three types of criticism.
 The first type of criticism he received is the most subtle.
 In fact, it’s what you would call unspoken criticism.
-The first type of criticism that Nehemiah received was APATHY.
+The first type of criticism that Nehemiah received was apathy.
 Nehemiah 3:5 says, “Next were the people from Tekoa, though their leaders refused to help.”
 The people had started to rebuild the wall.
 Everybody pitched in, with one exception.
 There was a small town, about 5 miles away from Bethlehem.
 The leaders of that town refused to work.
 When you begin to share your vision, you will find that some people will respond with apathy.
 They’ll think that they’re too good to join the vision.
 Expect some people to be apathetic toward the vision.
 Don’t expect everyone to be as excited as you are.

-The second type of opposition that Nehemiah received was ANGER.
+The second type of opposition that Nehemiah received was anger.
 Nehemiah 4:1 says, “Sanballat was very angry when he learned that we were rebuilding the wall.
 He flew into a rage and mocked the Jews.”
 Has anybody here ever been the brunt of somebody’s angry attack?
 It’s very likely that if you begin to live a life of vision, somebody will get angry with you.
 They’ll give you a piece of their mind that they really couldn’t afford to lose.
 I’ve sat in meetings and been amazed at the anger that can be unleashed by somebody who doesn’t buy into the vision.
 Some people are going to get very angry.
 Expect it.
 Don’t be surprised when people get angry.

-The third type of criticism that Nehemiah received was RIDICULE.
+The third type of criticism that Nehemiah received was ridicule.
 Nehemiah 4:1-3 says:

 He flew into a rage and mocked the Jews, saying in front of his friends and the Samarian army officers, “What does this bunch of po or, feeble Jews think they are doing?
 Do they think they can build the wall in a day if they offer enough sacrifices?
 Look at those charred stones they are pulling out of the rubbish and using again!”